Wearing and Caring for Masks and Face Coverings

-To help slow the spread of coronavirus (COVID-19), health experts recommend that we:
+To help slow the spread of coronavirus (COVID-19), health experts recommend that:

 - Clean our hands well and often.

-- Wear a mask (or cloth face covering) when leaving our homes.
+- Wear a mask (or face covering) when leaving our homes.

 How Does a Mask Help Prevent the Spread of Coronavirus?

 Coronavirus can spread when people breathe, talk, cough, or sneeze.
 Wearing a mask keeps the virus from reaching others.
 It also can stop the virus from reaching you.
 If everyone wears a mask when they're out in public, fewer people will get sick.

 Masks do not replace social distancing.
 Outside your home, stay at least 6 feet away from others who do not live with you.

 Should People Who Are Not Sick Wear a Mask?

 People with coronavirus may not have symptoms, but they can still spread the virus.
 So even people without symptoms should wear a mask.

 - Children under 2 years old should not wear a mask.